After "Invisible Man" by Ralph Ellison, the Prologue

 2000.
 Silver dye bleach transparency; aluminum light box, 5 ft.
 8 1/2 in. x 8 ft.
 2 3/4 in.
 (174 x 250.8 cm)

-Wall refers to his method of photography as “cinematography,” and like a cinematic production his work is dependent on collaboration with a cast and assistants who help develop a painstakingly constructed set.
-He used a large-format camera with a telephoto lens to achieve such a high resolution and finely detailed print.
-This photograph, like most of Wall’s work, has been printed on a transparency and mounted in a steel-framed light box.
-The large-scale image is illuminated from behind by fluorescent lights, which Wall began using after seeing light-box advertisements in the late 1970s.
+Wall refers to his method of photography as “cinematography.”
+Similar to the process of making a movie, his work is dependent on collaboration with a cast and assistants who help him to develop his painstakingly constructed sets.
+He uses a large-format camera with a telephoto lens to achieve the high resolution and fine details that characterize his prints.
+This photograph, like most of the artist’s work, has been printed on a transparency and mounted in a steel-framed light box.
+The large-scale image is illuminated from behind by fluorescent lights, which Wall began utilizing after seeing light-box advertisements in the late 1970s.

 The ratio between the size of an object and its model or representation, as in the scale of a map to the actual geography it represents.